dpc-sdp/ripple/docs/content/design-system/5.components/vertical-navigation.md

 ---

 ## Usage
-Use the vertical navigation to help users navigate a section of related pages.
+Use vertical navigation to help users navigate a section of related pages.

 Use vertical navigation to:
 - let users find and navigate to relevant information